GriffithUniLibrary/advanced-data-wrangle-2/content/5-lesson.md

 382 rows of the shark captures now have a new variable & value of `Distribution` added.{% endcapture %}{% include card.md header="Add a new column" text=text %}

-Now we need to tidy the new variable in `QldShark_2017_Clean_v2`, The then split the column into two columns with a value in each.
+Now we need to tidy the new variable in `QldShark_2017_Clean_v2`, then split the column into two columns with a value in each.

 {% capture text %}
 - Go to `QldShark_2017_Clean_v2`